 Date and Time of Festival: April 12, 2014 from 9:00 am - 6:00 pm

-Location: Salisbury House and Gardens and the Des Moines Art Center
+Location: Salisbury House and the Des Moines Art Center

 The Iowa Humanities Festival welcomes Iowans to explore significant themes through the lens of the academic and public humanities.
 Presenters from Iowa colleges, universities, museums, libraries, and archives as well as the venues highlight the rich tradition of the humanities in Iowa.
 Join us in exploring this year's theme A World at Home | A Home in the World through the lens of the arts, cinema, history, languages, linguistics, literature, performance, philosophy, comparative religion‹perspectives that offer insight into the local and far flung cultures that shape the lives of Iowans.

-Planning Committee: Barbara Ching (Iowa State University), Jeff Fleming (Des Moines Art Center), Shuchi Kapila (Grinnell College), Teresa Mangum (University of Iowa), Craig Owens (Drake University), Eric Smith (Salisbury House and Gardens).
-This event is a collaboration of Drake University, Grinnell College, Iowa State University, the University of Iowa, Des Moines Art Museum, Salisbury House and Gardens.
+Planning Committee: Barbara Ching (Iowa State University), Jeff Fleming (Des Moines Art Center), Shuchi Kapila (Grinnell College), Teresa Mangum (University of Iowa), Craig Owens (Drake University), J. Eric Smith (Salisbury House).
+This event is a collaboration of Drake University, Grinnell College, Iowa State University, the University of Iowa, Des Moines Art Museum, Salisbury House.